Jones-Wenzl idempotents For Rank 2 Simple Lie algebras: Single Clasp Expansions for the quantum clasps

 \section{Single Clasp Expansions for the quantum $\mathfrak{sl}(3)$ clasps}

 First we look at a single clasp expansion of the clasp of weight $(n,0)$ where the weight $(a,b)$ stands for $a\lambda_1 +b\lambda_2$ in section~\ref{sl3no}.
-We can easily find a single clasp expansion of the clasp of weight $(0,n)$ by reversing arrows in the equation presented in Figure \ref{a2exp}.
+We can easily find a single clasp expansion of the clasp of weight $(0,n)$ by reversing arrows in the equation presented in the formula of Proposition \ref{a2exppro}.
 In section~\ref{sl3ab}, we find a single clasp expansion of the clasp of weight $(a,b)$ and double clasps expansions.
+Kuperberg showed that for a fixed boundary, all webs of the given boundary are cut outs from the hexagonal tiling of the plane with the given boundary \cite{Kuperberg:spiders}.